ScottCollins333/BIO665-1/Assignment-1/README.md

 The purpose of this assignment is to help you become more familiar with basic R coding.

+First, please install [R](https://www.r-project.org) and [RStudio Desktop](https://www.rstudio.com) (the open source edition) on your personal computer.

-First make sure you have completed the instructions on the [homepage](/BYUBioinformatics/BIO665) for this repository.
+Second, make sure you have completed the instructions on the [homepage](/BYUBioinformatics/BIO665) for this repository.

 Now use the `cd` command to change your working directory to your `BIO665` directory.
 Then create a directory called `Assignment-1` in that directory.